syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-detect-whether-the-HubTile-is-selection-marked-or-not.md

 ---
 layout: post
-title: How to detect whether the HubTile is selection marked or not
+title: How to detect whether the HubTile is selection marked or not | WindowsForms | Syncfusion
 description: How to detect whether the HubTile is selection marked or not
 platform: WindowsForms
 control: HubTile